 The Grants and Contracts Section is responsible for managing and tracking federal non-disaster grant funding sources and distributing funds to subrecipients in an efficient manner.
 The section oversees the financial strategy, compliance and distribution of grant funds to local governments, tribal governments, state agencies, and nonprofit organizations.
 Through approvals of grant expenditures, tracking financial and programmatic progress of subrecipients, and ensuring grant compliance, the section provides assistance throughout the entire grant life-cycle from announcement to closeout.

 The section oversees non-disaster grants administered by the DHSEM within the Colorado Department of Public Safety.
 These grants include the Homeland Security Grant Program (HSGP), Nonprofit Security Grant Program (NSGP), Hazardous Materials Emergency Preparedness (HMEP) grant program, Emergency Management Performance Grant (EMPG) program, and the State and Local Implementation Grant Program 2.0 (SLIGP 2.0).

-A core mission of the Homeland Security Grants Program is to enhance the ability of state, local and tribal governments, and non-profit organizations, to prevent, protect against, mitigate, respond to, and recover from acts of terrorism and other disasters.
+One important core mission of these grant programs is to enhance the ability of state, local and tribal governments, and non-profit organizations, to prevent, protect against, mitigate, respond to, and recover from acts of terrorism and other disasters.